 What is Cuba known for other than Fidel Castro, Che Guevara, and the revolution?
 There are so many interesting facts about Cuba you need to know before you visit, and not just about paradisiacal beaches and sizzling Havana.

-The famous people and big incidents made headlines across the world, making this little island a center of world politics decades ago.
+The famous people and big incidents that made headlines across the world decades ago, made this little island a center of world politics.

-Whether you are a connoisseur or not, what Cuba is known for is a lot more than these few bullet points!
-Nevertheless, here are 22 enticing you want to know, and how to book your tours and adventures, before you plan your Cuba trip!
+But there are 500 years worth of Cuban history before that, and today’s Cuba has many layers.
+Here are 22 enticing you want to know, and information on how to book your tours and adventures, before you plan your Cuba trip!

 What Is Cuba Known For?

 Cuba hides a myriad of historic treasures, cultural diversity, and stunning nature that many are not aware of.

 Possibly because the historic and political conundrums of the past are overshadowing all the other unique and amazing details resting just below the surface.

 1. The Infamous Havana | The Capital City Of Cuba

 Life in Havana is like nowhere else, it is noisy, filterless, and immediate.
 The city is filled with history, fine arts, grocery carts, music, garbage, rubble, and people, making ends meet from day to day.

 If you walk a little outside Obispo street and the tourist trajectory, you will not have to go far to experience the real Havana.